 Recessive genes require one copy of the gene to be passed down from each parent to the offspring so the offspring has two copies.
 A bird with only one copy is “split” to that mutation, and will pass down that gene to 50% of his or her offspring but will not appear to have the gene.
-A bird with two copies of the recessive genes show the color and are called “visual” for that gene.
+A bird with two copies of the recessive genes shows the color and is called “visual” for that gene.
 Recessive genes are inherited the same way regardless of the sex of the bird.

 Recessive genes include but are not limited to

-Blue (“turquoise” in Green Cheeked Conures, and “white face” in cockatiels)
+Blue (“white face” in cockatiels)

 Sex linked genes are inherited differently than recessive genes.

-Male birds require two copies of a sex-linked gene to be “visual,” that is to show the mutation in their coloring.
+Male birds require two copies of a sex-linked gene to be “visual,” that is, to show the mutation in their coloring.
 The male bird must receive one copy of the gene from each of his parents.
 A male bird who receives only one copy of the gene will be “split” to the gene, that is they will carry the gene but not show it, and will pass it on to 50% of their offspring.
 A visual male will pass on the gene to 100% of his offspring.
 Male birds pass on one copy of their sex-linked genes to both their male and female offspring.

 Female birds require only one copy of a sex-linked gene to visually show the mutation in their coloring.
 Because they require only one copy to be visual, female birds cannot be “split” to a sex-linked mutation.
 Female birds pass their sex-linked genes to ONLY their male offspring.